Majority of schools to face cuts next year

 Many primary schools will also be hit by falling pupil rolls, which combined with cuts to funding could force them to close.

-Every local authority in the country will see a reduction in real terms per pupil funding, with an average cut of 1.2%.
+Every local authority in the country will see a reduction in real terms per pupil funding, with the worst hit local authority, Hammersmith and Fulham, seeing a cut of 1.9 per cent.

 If she doesn’t turn back now, Rachel Reeves will only deepen the crisis in our schools.
 She will be the first Labour Chancellor since 1979 to tell schools to make cuts.